 Special event clinics were conducted on weekends, after school, or times when the structured clinic schedule and/or site could not be utilized.
 Special events also meant clinics for "special" groups, such as special education and special recreation groups, block clubs, school groups, senior citizens, park districts, and others that had expressed an interest.
-During the year 300 participants took part in one special event program.
+During the year 0 participants took part in one special event program due to COVID-19 restrictions.